TorusHyperV/torushyperv.github.io/reproducing-bliss-hack-part1/reproing_bliss_part_1.md

 ### Deadbugging Si2302 mosfet
-So my first attempts at glitching the Xbox one secure processor start by deadbugging soldering the Si2302.
+So my first attempts at glitching the Xbox one secure processor starts by deadbugging soldering the Si2302.
 Basically, the source is connected to a GND pad (from one of the removed capacitors), drain is connected to V_NBCORE, and the Gate is not connected in this pic:
 ![deadbugged Si2302 mosfet](IMG_0951.jpeg)

 Later, i ran a cable from the Gate directly to my Teensy, something like this: